 The plants and the animals were on the planet much before we landed here.
 They have more rights on the planet than us and if we cannot give that to them at least we can ensure we don’t destroy them in our greed, he says.

 With the plantation of thousands of trees, he has single-handedly stopped the march of the desert.
-Had trees been not planted, the desert would have muzzled the farmlands adjoining it and beyond.
+Had trees not been planted, the desert would have muzzled the farmlands adjoining it and beyond.

 He has developed a small crater on the dune to collect water using a big polythene sheet and keep it covered to avoid the water from being consumed by the cattle and getting evaporated.
 Ranaram has also started a nursery in his house to prepare seeds and saplings of the plants and spray the seeds every rainy season on the dune.

 Ranaram’s son Vishek Bishnoi is his biggest supporter and aide in raising awareness among the villagers and planting trees.
 At the tender age of five, Ranaram carried Vishek on his shoulders and took him to his work-in-progress sand dune to plant his son’s first tree.
-Since then he has been helping his father and encouraging THE villagers to join the movement.
+Since then he has been helping his father and encouraging the villagers to join the movement.

 My father dedicated his entire life in planting tree in our village.
 For him, planting trees is not a responsibility or work, it is part of his daily routine.
 Just like breathing is important for us, planting and nurturing trees is for him.
 From him I learnt, that nature will take care of us only if we reciprocate in the same manner, Vishek tells NDTV.